Samsung/ONE/docs/runtime/core.md

 #### 5. Create Executor

 With generated tensors and kernels, the compiler creates executor objects.
-There are 3 types of executors are supported - Linear, Dataflow, and Parallel.
+There are 3 types of executors: Linear, Dataflow, and Parallel.
 Linear executor is the default executor and Dataflow Executor and Parallel Executor are experimental.

-For more about executors, please refer to [Executors](executors.md) document.
+For more about executors, please refer to the [Executors](executors.md) document.

 ### Module `exec`

 `exec` stands for 'execution'.
 As a result of the compilation, `Execution` class is created.
 This class manages the actual execution of the model inference.
-Here is a typical usage of using this class.
+Here is a typical usage of this class.

 1. Resize input size if needed
 2. Provide input and output buffers
-3. Run the inference in either synchronous/asynchronous mode
+3. Run the inference in either synchronous or asynchronous mode
 4. Check out the results which are stored in output buffers provided earlier

 ### Module `backend`

-Backends are plugins and they are loaded dynamically(via `dlopen`).
+Backends are plugins and they are loaded dynamically (via `dlopen`).
 So this module is a set of interface classes for backend implementation. `compiler` can compile with a variety of backends without knowing specific backend implementation.

 Backend interface classes are mostly about memory management and kernel generation.
-For more, please refer to [Backend API](backend-api.md) document.
+For more, please refer to the [Backend API](backend-api.md) document.